BBRT Day 2: Onward to Balmorhea! …but first Breakfast!

 We spent a very leisurely time making lunches and letting the kiddos swim.
 They loved how the small fish swarmed around them.
 We also saw a large black catfish and a spiny smooth-shelled turtle (which, this homeschool mom had to correct someone who was loudly proclaiming there was an alligator snapping turtle in the pool).

-The water is a consistent 76 degrees year round and crystal clear.
+The water is a consistent 76 degrees year-round and crystal clear.
 There were a few groups of divers there as it reaches a depth of around 25 feet.
-And, even though it is a large pool I would definitely have mom-anxiety if we had been there is 1,000 other people!
+And, even though Balmorhea is a large pool I would definitely have mom-anxiety if we had been there with 1,000 other people!
 Too much chance of not seeing my kids and it is ‘swim at your own risk’ so… ugh, makes me tense up just thinking about it!

 Fort Davis and Disaster Strikes